SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 4- Exceeds the standard with honors

-STUDENT PREPARATION Preparation is the key to success and the St Paul’s Student Council of 2007-2008 compiled the following tips to help their fellow students be the best students they can: Student Prep Tips #1 Eat healthy and don’t skip breakfast, lunch or dinner #2 Prepare your uniform before you go to bed #3 Do your homework slowly #4 If you don’t understand something, call a fellow student #5 Don’t watch more than a half hour of TV per night (only after homework and chores) #6 Drink plenty of water #7 Respect your parents and teachers #8 Pray every day #9 Say please and thank you #10 Help students in need #11 Exercise every day #12 Study and review every day #13 Don’t get diarrhea or eat too much chocolate
+STUDENT PREPARATION Preparation is the key to success and the St. Paul’s Catholic School Student Council of 2007-2008 compiled the following tips to help their fellow students be the best students they can: Student Prep Tips #1 Eat healthy and don’t skip breakfast, lunch or dinner #2 Prepare your uniform before you go to bed #3 Do your homework slowly #4 If you don’t understand something, call a fellow student #5 Don’t watch more than a half hour of TV per night (only after homework and chores) #6 Drink plenty of water #7 Respect your parents and teachers #8 Pray every day #9 Say please and thank you #10 Help students in need #11 Exercise every day #12 Study and review every day

 STUDENT RECORDS Specific records are kept on each child by the school.
 There are 5 different records which parents may need to refer to at some time during the year.
 The records include the student’s permanent academic record, grade report cards, daily attendance record, medical record and achievement test scores.
 Records are available for review by parents.
 Please contact the Principal if you need to see your child’s records.